frankthetech/Heartbeat/README.md

 # Heartbeat
-Simple led blink code, I use to confirm the code is still running.
+Simple led blink code, I use it to confirm the code is still running.
+See the example, very simple to use.